1937 was Martha Crone’s 5th year in charge of the Garden as temporary curator. The Garden began its 31st year. (1)

 That was last significant snowfall.
 On April 8th she began to record the appearance of birds starting with goldfinch, fox sparrow, herring gull, ring-billed gull, killdeer, western and eastern meadowlark and yellow-bellied sapsucker.
 On April 13th, the Snow trillium was in bud ready to open.

-On May 1st she began her planting for the season with a dozen Silvery Spleenwort (Asplenium thelypteroides - now - Deparia acrostichoides (SW.)
-M.Kato) and a dozen Adam & Eve (Aplectrum hyemale). [photo right] Birds continue to occupy her notes throughout May.
+On May 1st she began her planting for the season with a dozen Silvery Spleenwort (Asplenium thelypteroides - now - Deparia acrostichoides) and a dozen Adam & Eve orchids (Aplectrum hyemale). [photo] Birds continue to occupy her notes throughout May.
 Mid-may was cloudy and rainy but waves of warblers came through.
 Mr. Yelick put up a new birdhouse for the Crested Fly-catcher in a dead poplar on the 9th and on the 10th she recorded the first Mosquito.
 Many school classes came through the Garden in mid-May.

-On May 23, Dr. Roberts (Roberts, Thomas Sadler, 1858-1946, who wrote Birds of Minnesota) was in the Garden to examine the clump of 30 Ram’s- head Lady-slippers that Martha had transplanted from Cedar Swamp the previous summer.
+On May 23, Dr. Roberts (Roberts, Thomas Sadler, 1858-1946, who wrote Birds of Minnesota) was in the Garden to examine the clump of 24 Ram’s- head Lady-slippers that Martha had transplanted from Cedar Forest the previous summer.
+The clump had 30 blooms.
 He noted it the finest clump he had ever seen.
 Martha noted in her report to the Board of Park Commissioners, the reestablishment of the plant after many years of failed effort.
-She also mentioned success with Calypso (Calypso borealis - usually categorized as Calypso Bulbosa) and commonly known as the Fairy Slipper Orchid, a most beautiful small orchid. [photos below and top]
+She also mentioned success with Calypso (Calypso borealis - usually categorized as Calypso bulbosa) and commonly known as the Fairy Slipper Orchid, a most beautiful small orchid. [photos below and top left]

 The first hot day of the spring was May 28 with a temperature of 82 degrees.
 A nest with 15 pheasant eggs was found and 12 hatched on June 17th.